How Much Does It Cost To Replace Brakes?

 - Environment: Stop-and-go driving, such as the type of driving people experience in cities, can drastically shorten the lifespan of a vehicle’s braking system.
 So too can mountainous environments where drivers have to ride the brakes to control downhill speeds.

 - Driving Habits: Drivers who ride the brakes or routinely stop abruptly risk wearing out their brakes prematurely.
 Those who are in the habit of stopping gradually may enjoy a longer brake lifespan.

 - Materials: Brake pads, rotors, and calipers are all made of different materials, each of which affects durability.
 For instance, high-carbon based “severe duty” pads can last longer than standard semi-metallic material.
 However, because they’re more durable, they often cost much more than their counterparts.
 Ceramic brake pads generally provide quieter braking and less dusting, but often their braking performance isn’t as great as a semi-metallic pad.
 Often times, there’s some give-and-take between materials.

 Now that you understand how often you’ll need to get your brakes replaced, you may wonder what the actual price for new brakes and rotors actually is.
 How much will this particular aspect of vehicle maintenance eat into your monthly or annual budget?

 The Actual Cost of Brakes

-If you can make the brake repair yourself, you can save a good deal of money on brake pad and rotor replacement.
-However, not everyone is mechanically inclined and not everyone has the time to put into brake maintenance.
+If you know how to do it, you can save a good deal of money by replacing brake pads and rotors yourself.
+However, not everyone is mechanically inclined and not everyone has the time to do their own brake maintenance.
 To ensure you get the best possible deal, call around for quotes from a few different mechanics.
 Some questions each mechanic should ask you to give you an accurate brake job quote are as follows:

 - What Brand of Vehicle Do You Drive?
 Typically, parts for European-made vehicles such as BMW, Mercedes, Audi and Jaguars will cost you more than parts for domestic or Japanese-made vehicles.
 Also, because European vehicle systems differ from American-systems, the mechanic may require more time to make the switch, which means higher labor costs.